Politics Briefing newsletter: BlackBerry’s reign in Ottawa draws to a close

 Protests turned deadly in Venezuela yesterday as a vote to rewrite the constitution in favour of President Nicolas Maduro was largely boycotted.
 At least 10 people died on Sunday, adding to the rising death toll of over 100 people killed in months of protests.
 The rallies were aimed at stopping Mr. Maduro from creating a super-assembly that would give him the power to control future elections and to stifle the opposition-led Congress, effectively cementing authoritarian powers.
 Voter turnout yesterday was low, and polls show that the vast majority of Venezuelans are opposed to the changes.

 Today is John Kelly’s first day as White House chief of staff, after a six-month tenure as U.S. President Donald Trump’s Secretary of Homeland Security.
 Gen. Kelly was a four-star general in the U.S. Marine Corps and had previously commanded operations in Latin America, the Caribbean and Iraq.
-Prior his role in cabinet, Gen. Kelly’s involvement in domestic affairs was limited.
+Prior to his role in cabinet, Gen. Kelly’s involvement in domestic affairs was limited.
 His predecessor Reince Priebus’ tenure, the shortest in the history of the position, ended on Friday, capping off a week of turmoil for Mr. Trump.
 Prominent Republicans are already calling on him to fix a chaotic White House.

 Compared to former president Barack Obama, Mr. Trump is loved in Russia.
 A Pew Global Research poll from June found that Russia and Israel were the only countries with a more positive view of the current president.
 But what Russians think of Mr. Trump is becoming a problem for Vladimir Putin, The Globe’s Mark MacKinnon found.
 As one prominent opposition activist in Moscow puts it “For the Kremlin, it’s now harder to define the enemy.
 With Obama, it was more comfortable, and Hillary, too, would have given them a simple enemy to blame for the ways of the world.”